steffenrusten/nznegativity-blocklist/README.md

 - Men's rights activism
 - Harassment
 - Doxxing
+- Trolling
 - General abuse and nastiness.

 It is entirely subjective.
-Not every one on this list is guilt of all of the above.
+Not every one on this list is guilty of all of the above.
 It is not a case of blocking anyone that holds alternative views.
+I am not claiming that anyone on this list is guilty of anything.

 With that said, here's the Aotearoa Twitter 'Alt'-Right Block List.